lucafilippodangelo/ASP.NET-Full-Stack-Demo/README.md

 ## Project Part One
 - code first workflow
-- productivity tools
-- convention over configuration
-- script to fill the database
+- script to seed the database
 - build a form with bootstrap
 - view models
   - saving data